gtk-rs/gtk4-rs/book/src/project_setup.md

 # Project Setup

-Let us begin by installing all necessary tools.
+Let's begin by installing all necessary tools.
 First, follow the instructions on the [GTK website](https://www.gtk.org/docs/installations/) in order to install GTK 4.
 Then install Rust with [rustup](https://rustup.rs/).